 The part nobody talks about

 Internal teams also tend to get worse rates.
 Creators and their managers know when they're dealing with someone who does this occasionally versus someone who does it daily.
-Occasional buyers accept the first counter-offer.
-Experienced buyers know the real market rate.

 We've seen brands pay 30–40% above market because their team didn't have the benchmark data to push back.